 It is important to note that the two flange fitting style codes (61 and 62) are not interchangeable due to their pressure ranges and their different bolt patterns.
-As shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes are close, but not identical.
+As shown in this diagram of overlapping code 61 and code 62 4-bolt flange fittings, the dimensional placement of holes is close, but not identical.
 Note the difference in the bolt-hole’s center-to-center dimensions.

 As shown in the flange connection diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.

 There is also another style that must be accounted for and not interchanged with Code 61 or 62 flanges.
 This other 4 bolt flange fitting often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange fitting.
 This style is almost an exact match to the SAE Code 62 4-bolt flange with one major difference:

 The flange head on an SAE Code 62 has a thickness that ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2-inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
 Hence an important distinction as to why they should not be interchanged.

 Although many SAE 4-bolt hydraulic flanges might look alike or different flanges and fittings might appear to be compatible, that is usually not the case.
 SAE Code 61, SAE Code 62 and Caterpillar 4-bolt flanges have dimensional variations and slight differences in configuration, plus the differences in allowable working pressure do not allow them to be used together or interchanged.
-Take the example from on the The Fluid Power Safety Institute™ website:
+Take the example from on The Fluid Power Safety Institute™ website: